OpenNebula/vOneCloud-docs/docs/source/overview/features.rst

   * VM capacity resizing (CPU and Memory)
   * Powerful user, group and role management
   * vCenter Network and Distributed vSwitch support
+  * Connect Virtual Networks using a Virtual Router
-  * Attach/detach network interfaces funcionality
+  * Attach/detach network interfaces functionality
   * Capacity (CPU and MEMORY) resizing
   * Showback functionality to report resource usage cost
   * VNC connection to VMs, including the ability to set keymap
   * Attach/detach disk functionality
-  * Chose datastore where VMs will be deployed to
+  * Chose datastore and Resource Pool where VMs will be deployed to
+  * Instantiate to persistent to easily crate a VM Template catalog

 * **Enterprise Datacenter Component Integration Capabilities**